fmoncomble/mastoscraper/docs/README.md

 Moncomble, F. (2024). *MastoScraper* (Version 0.4) [JavaScript].
 Arras, France: Université d'Artois.
 Available at: https://fmoncomble.github.io/mastoscraper/

+## Important notice
+Mastodon, which forms part of the fediverse, is unlike most other social networks.
+Please reflect on the your planned use of the content you are scraping, and consider studying the terms and conditions of the various instances you are drawing data from.
+Click [here](https://www.cell.com/patterns/pdf/S2666-3899(23)00323-9.pdf) for some relevant reading material.

 ## Installation
 ### Firefox (recommended: automatic updates)